 Peter Cronin has structured this workshop in two distinct parts.

-When Sprints are crippling development
+Sprints and SCRUM are crippling dev pipelines

 Does your backlog feel like a constant stream of bugfixes?
 Do your people persistently have trouble hitting sprint targets?
 Is development regularly behind schedule?